lrjuan/LDA_scRNAseq/README.md

 The MALLET package and installation instruction can be found at [https://github.com/mimno/Mallet](https://github.com/mimno/Mallet).

 Assuming the MALLET has been deployed in the system.
-Before running run_lda.pl, several global parameters neet to be configured.
+Before running run_lda.pl, several global parameters need to be configured.

 |Global parameter|Value type|Default|Note|
 |:----|:----|:----|:----|